---->

 and other quantal theories that seem supported mostly by 'particle

-physicists' and only some using field and particle-wave duality
+physicists' and only some of which use field and particle-wave duality

-ideas, it can perhaps be said that nobody has yet successfully
+ideas, it is said that nobody has yet successfully

 2000 'Collective Electrodynamics' is that "the last 7 decades of

-the 20th centuary will be characterized in history as the dark ages
+the 20th century will be characterised in history as the dark ages

 of theoretical physics" - and perhaps it has not ended yet.
 In the